teaching-data-science/intro2ml/chapters/chapter07.md

   </h2>
   <p class="de526628">
-  <a class="_46224d00 _7e2d93b5" href="/chapter07-06-tuning-nestedresampling">  In this Section, we will explain why and how nested resampling is done.</a>
+  <a class="_46224d00 _7e2d93b5" href="/chapter07-06-tuning-nestedresampling">  In this section, we will explain why and how nested resampling is done.</a>
   </p>
 </section>